Royal Canadian Mounted Police: Role in the colonization of Canada

 From 1920 (1933, with respect to the Indian Act) to 1996, RCMP officers served as truant officers for Indian residential schools, including through the transition of students from federal residential to provincial day schools after 1948, assisting principals, staff, Indian agents, relatives, and members of the communities in bringing truant children to the schools, sometimes by force, as per the Indian Act, and as was common for truant non-Indigenous children through the same period.
 Marcel-Eugène LeBeuf stated in his report for the RCMP that records and oral histories indicate the force "was responding, in its most traditional police role, to a request to protect children" and that abuses within the residential school system were largely unreported to the RCMP at the time.

 During the federal government's imposition of municipal-style elected councils on First Nations people, the RCMP raided the government buildings of particularly resistant traditional hereditary chiefs' councils and oversaw the subsequent council elections—the Six Nations of the Grand River Elected Council was originally referred to as the "Mounties Council" as a result of the RCMP's involvement in its installation.

+According to declassified documents released in 2025 after a 4-year investigation by CBC Indigenous, starting as early as 1968 and lasting into the early 1980s, the RCMP performed covert surveillance on Indigenous organizations and specific people (extending beyond suspected radicals), dubbed the "Native extremism program", which included paid informants, wiretapping and video capture.
+The RCMP issued a statement of regret, which was rejected by the Assembly of First Nations.